How our Bliss Filters work

 One of the most recognizable buildings in Budapest is the neo-Gothic Hungarian Parliament, the largest building in Hungary as well as the oldest legislative building in Europe.
 Besides its standing as an architectural masterpiece, the Parliament is home to the Hungarian crown jewels, not to mention the half million precious stones and gold used to build it.

-The Great Budapest Synagogue, also know as the Dohany Street Synagogue, is the largest in Europe and second largest in the world.
+The Great Budapest Synagogue, also known as the Dohany Street Synagogue, is the largest in Europe and the second largest in the world.
 Built between 1854 and 1859 in the Moorish Revival style, it stands 174 feet tall and has the capacity to hold nearly 3,000 people.
 The synagogue is also attached to a neighboring Jewish museum and cemetery.

 Budapest also has a great deal of natural beauty.
 It is distinguished by natural thermal baths and hydrothermal caves with a labyrinth of beautiful stalactite formations.